Philosophy

 PHIL 3338: God in Philosophy

-A study of the teachings of some of the major philosophers, including St. Thomas Aquinas, concerning the existence and attributes of God and the consequences of theism and atheism in philosophy.
-Prerequisite: Completion of either the systematic or the historical sequence.
+A study of the teachings of some of the major philosophers, including St. Thomas Aquinas, concerning the existence and attributes of God, divine action, evil, and religious experience.

 PHIL 3340: Philosophy Politics, and Economics